 - from Bolzano follow the Brennero Motorway towards North, exit Prato all’Isarco and take the road to Tires and Passo Nigra.
 Before getting to Passo Nigra you reach the Coronelle chair lift station, that rises to Rifugio Fronza alle Coronelle, a good starting point to Passo Santner shelter and the routes of Catinaccio West Face, located just in front of the shelter (Via Ferrata, 1,15 h from Rif.
 Fronza to Rif.
 Passo Santner).

-First ascent: the first summiters were the British C. Tucker e T. H. Carson with the guide François Devouassoud in the year 1874
+The first summiters were the British C. Tucker e T. H. Carson with the guide François Devouassoud in the year 1874.

 Catinaccio is a complex summit showing different climbing sides.
 It counts about 70 routes.

 It's a superb and mighty wall overlooking the basin of Gardeccia, 600 meters high and about 900 meters long, characterized by two huge bowls.
 An aesthetic wall that attracts the eye and is therefore highly coveted.
 There are numerous climbing lines.